Can Post-Training Transform LLMs into Causal Reasoners?

 Figure \ref{fig:tf} and Figure \ref{fig:tf_diff} present the performance of our different training approaches and \ds~on the \tf~and show the performance difference between these approaches on the CaLM dataset and the \tf.
 We find that: (1) Online RL methods still maintain their superiority on \tf.
 The average performance of online RL methods still reaches 89.6\%, while the average performance of offline RL methods and SFT reaches only 30.9\% and 39.5\%.
 (2) Online RL methods are robust to removing instructions, but offline RL methods and SFT are not.
 The average performance drop of online RL after omitting is only 3.2\%, while the average performance drop of offline RL and SFT reach 24.0\% and 30.7\% respectively.
 In contrast, the average performance drop of cold start base model is 17.1\%.
 (3) \ds~is not robust to removing instructions.
 The average of its performance is 37.5\%, which is 19.5\% lower than its performance on CaLM.

 Figure \ref{fig:hardest} presents the performance of different training approaches and \ds~on the \hard.
 We can conclude that: (1) The online RL method GRPO still has the best performance.
 Its average performance on the \hard~reaches 86.5\%.
 In contrast, the average performance of KTO, DPO, SFT, PPO is 38.2\%, 39.0 \%, 53.9\% and 80.8\%.
-Moreover, the performance of GRPO is higher than any other post-training method on every casual inference task.
+Moreover, the performance of GRPO is higher than any other post-training method on every causal inference task.
 (2) Online RL methods perform well on this dataset, while offline RL methods struggle.
 The average performance of cold start base model is 39.2\%.
 The average improvement of online RL method is 44.4\% and that of SFT is 14.7\%.
-However, there is not improvement for offline RL methods.
+However, offline RL methods show no improvement.
 (3) \ds~is poor at applying the backdoor criterion.
 The average performance of \ds~is 40.7\%, similar to cold start base model.

-In general, the result shows that online RL methods, especially GRPO, enables LLM to understand the underlying causal structure of given questions and apply causal inference theorems independently without additional cues.
-It also reveals that \ds~actually struggles at identifying spurious correlations and understaning causal inference tasks.
+In general, the result shows that online RL methods, especially GRPO, enable LLM to understand the underlying causal structure of given questions and apply causal inference theorems independently without additional cues.
+It also reveals that \ds~actually struggles at identifying spurious correlations and understanding causal inference tasks.